AlinaTendler/LHL-Project-5-LLM/README.md

 - **Selected Model:** `distilbert-base-uncased`
 - **Why:**
   - Lightweight yet effective for text classification
-  - Pre-trained on large corpus
+  - Pre-trained on a large corpus
   - Compatible with Hugging Face `Trainer` API
   - Faster to fine-tune than full BERT